 Promote a Sense of Belonging

-You can promote a sense of belonging by creating an inclusive environment where students feel they are part of a community.
+You can promote a sense of belonging by creating an inclusive environment where students feel they are part of a community, taking advantage of Townsville education opportunities.
 When students feel accepted and respected by their peers, they are more likely to feel safe and secure in the classroom.

 In addition to creating a sense of belonging, you must encourage students to be flexible thinkers who are open-minded when faced with new ideas or information.

 Self-management skills are important for students to develop because they can help them be more successful in school, at home and in their social relationships.